firelayer/firelayer.io/app/www/src/docs/directory-structure.md

 ## The Root Directory

-### The `app` Directory
+### The `apps` Directory
-The app directory contains the applications that your project uses, for example, the starter template is composed by three packages, the landing page website `app/website`, the API on `app/functions` and the Administration Dashboard on `app/admin`.
+The app directory contains the applications packages that your project uses.
+For example, the Starter Template is composed by two packages, the Administration Dashboard on `apps/admin` and the Cloud Functions API on `apps/functions`.

 ### The `config` Directory
 The config directory contains all the project configurations.
 Read the [configuration page for more information](/docs/configuration).